NotINeverMe/stig-auto/README.md

 - `report-after-*.html` - Post-remediation verification
 Reports appear under `reports/` with before and after HTML summaries.

+## Exit Codes

+OpenSCAP returns exit code `2` when one or more rules fail.
+The `scan.sh` and `scan.ps1` scripts capture this status and continue running, only exiting if the code is something other than `0` or `2`.

 ## License

 See [LICENSE](LICENSE) for the proprietary license terms.
 Usage requires explicit permission from the repository owner.